johanaarstein/dotlottie-player/README.md

 ## WordPress Plugin
 <img align="left" width="150" height="150" src="/gitAssets/wpIcon.svg">

-We've made a free WordPress plugin that works with Gutenberg Blocks and Divi Builder: [AM LottiePlayer](https://wordpress.org/plugins/am-lottieplayer/).
+We've made a free WordPress plugin that works with Gutenberg Blocks, Elementor and Divi Builder: [AM LottiePlayer](https://wordpress.org/plugins/am-lottieplayer/).
 It has all the functionality of this package, with a helpful user interface.
 It's also super lightweight – and only loads on pages where it's in use.

 ## Usage